ismms-himc/cellranger-aws-pipeline-docs/library_level_spreadsheet.md

 ### 1 Sample, 1 Seq-Library, 2 Seq-Run/Flowcells, 1 FBM
 ![alt text](https://support.10xgenomics.com/img/mkfastq-2.png "")
 "In this example, we have one 10x library sequenced on two flowcells.
 Note that after running cellranger mkfastq, we run a single instance of the pipeline on all the FASTQ files generated"

+The common scenario of sequencing the same 'sequencing library' more than once (in the above example) is the reason why the 10x technicians are moving towards a FASTQ level organization (rather than a 'sequencing library' level).

 ### Proposed Library-Level Spreadsheet
 Laura is working on making a new seq-library-level spreadsheet.
 Below is the in-progress outline for this spreadsheet along with some example configurations